CHANGING TERTIARY DANCE EDUCATION: THE BACHELOR'S PROGRAMME IN DANCE PEDAGOGY AT STOCKHOLM UNIVERSITY OF THE ARTS, 2020 - 2023

 process direction long

-The change project has led us as staff along a winding road with many bends and crooks that made it hard to predict what challenges there were to face and what might be more to come.
-Co-orienting ourselves through several challenges and opportunities, we have experienced how our possibilities to act have changed and shifted along the way and how we’ve had to adjust our direction to account for the insights gained through the process.
-One takeaway for us from the entire process, I think, might be the efforts we make to help each other to stay in the unknown, as uncomfortable as it is, to keep returning to this uncertain path into the future.
+The change project has led us as staff along a winding road with many bends and crooks that made it hard to predict what issues we had to face along the way.
+We had to be creative with what space of action we had in each moment.
+Co-orienting ourselves through several challenges and opportunities, I experienced how our possibilities to act changed and shifted along the way and how we had to adjust our direction to account for the insights gained through the process.
+Approaching the change project as choreography, with a creative sensitivity to the unfolding process, I take with me the efforts we made to help each other to stay in the unknown, and explore the in-betweens.
+As uncomfortable as it was, we dared to stay on the uncertain path into the future that we set out to explore together - becoming a/r/tographic through a progressive change of higher dance education for the better.

 Illustration document